The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 Want to know why narwhals have a horn.
 Find out in a guide I have written.
 You can read it here.

-Narwhals have a tusk made of ivory and is classed as a tooth.
+Narwhals have a tusk made of ivory and are classed as a tooth.
 This spirals out of the upper left side of the jaw and passes through their lip.
 This tusk can extend up to 10 feet or 3 meters long and weigh approximately 22 pounds or 10 kg.

 Narwhals are members of the order Artiodactyla and the family Monodontidae.
 This family also includes the unusual dorsal fin-lacking, the pure white beluga whale.